 - Substance Abuse

 Upon successful completion of the exam, the i-counseling website will allow you to print a certificate of completion.
 Please submit this certificate to the NCBLPC with your application or renewal.
 Remember the Jurisprudence exam must be completed no more than six months prior to application or renewal.
-Please forward questions or concerns regarding the Jurisprudence Exam to firstname.lastname@example.org and someone will respond within 48 business hours.
+Please forward questions or concerns regarding the Jurisprudence Exam to firstname.lastname@example.org.